Elaine Peacock: Other appearances

-Elaine appears in three of the five episodes in the Tracey: A Day in the Life miniseries, released in 2024, where in which she supports the Queen Vic barmaid, Tracey (Jane Slaughter), after she reunites with her son Tom (Oliver Llewellyn Jenkins).
+Elaine appears in three of the five episodes in the Tracey: A Day in the Life miniseries, released in 2024, where in which she supports The Queen Vic barmaid, Tracey (Jane Slaughter), after she reunites with her son Tom (Oliver Llewellyn Jenkins).
 She comforts Tracey after she breaks down in tears and discusses her relationship to Tom.
 Elaine later confronts Tom when he starts shouting at Tracey after finding out that he had a new girlfriend, Molly and that they are expecting a new child.
 Elaine is later involved in a plan to get Tracey and Tom to reconcile on good terms and helps them stay in touch after years apart.

 Reception

+Following Elaine's 2014 debut, Katy Brent from the Daily Mirror praised the character and said that she did not want her to leave, calling Elaine "simply ace" and a "welcome arrival" who could "rightfully become the Queen of the Vic".

 For their roles as Elaine and George, Thorpe and Salmon were longlisted for "Best Partnership" at the 2024 Inside Soap Awards.
+Thorpe was also longlisted for "Best Comic Performance" at the 2026 Inside Soap Awards.

 In March 2024, Gary Gillatt from Inside Soap praised Elaine's clothes style, writing that "Elaine has a style all her own.
 It feels as if she should always appear in a puff of smoke for a chorus of I Put A Spell On You".
 That May, Chloe Timms from the same magazine expressed fear for Elaine's relationship, writing that "[w]ith chemistry like George and Cindy's, heartbreak is coming for lovely Elaine..."
 Timms had previously written that Cindy and Elaine should "team up" and let go of George, though she commented that Elaine would not be "quite so friendly" when she finds out that Cindy has her "sights set on George".

 Thorpe's recast of Elaine received a largely positive reception following her introduction as the new landlady of The Queen Vic.
 Critics and fans praised her commanding presence, with Laura Denby from Digital Spy noting that Elaine "makes her presence felt" from the moment she steps behind the bar, describing her as charming and a welcome addition to the pub's family dynamic.
-Denby remarked that Elaine immediately connected with the pub's regulars, taking control of the iconic Queen Vic and promising to keep it a family establishment, which resonated with viewers.
+Denby remarked that Elaine immediately connected with the pub's regulars, taking control of the Queen Vic and promising to keep it a family establishment, which resonated with viewers.
 Thorpe's performance during Yolande's sexual assault storyline, alongside Wynter's, was widely praised by fans and critics who described both of their performances as "phenomenal".